Popular Posts

 I vividly recall attending a Christmas program over 10 years ago in which a youth group acting out a skit.
 In this skit certain characters considered Christmas as "just another excuse to party."
 The purpose of the actors was to hold up this mirror to the audience for self-reflection.
 Is this what our holidays have become?

 I'm quite certain that my fellow Canadians who celebrated the Victoria Day long weekend gave little or no consideration to the former monarch after whom the day was named.
-It is a time to party with profuse amounts of alcohol and fireworks even if nobody knows why.
+It is a time to party with profuse amounts of alcohol and fireworks, even if nobody knows why.

-As our culture disregards the foundations of western civilization, we are not only losing the meaning of the red letter days on our calendars.
+As our culture becomes ignorant of the foundations of western civilization, we are not only losing the meaning of the red letter days on our calendars.
 We are also having every day hijacked by all kinds of different interest groups so that today (June 17th) is simultaneously dedicated to eating your vegetables, apple strudel, flip-flops, cherry tarts and a particular brand of root beer.
 How are pondering or celebrating these material things supposed to benefit anyone, except perhaps the healthy daily discipline of eating vegetables?

 While the examples cited here may seem innocuous, I originally began this post in reaction to the Social Media created day that encouraged people to send nude photos of themselves to a friend.
 I did not want to search its exact name because I didn't want to add to its popularity.